This manifesto is only about benevolence in

 Constructive criticism is always negative.
 For this reason, it must be factual and future-oriented: areas that need improvement in terms of skills.
 Positive criticism is a compliment!
 Criticizing a person publicly is not constructive, but rather humiliating.
 It should therefore be done in a one-on-one meeting and not in a meeting.
 If you really want to explain why you reject an idea, or if an employee asks for an explanation, then do it in a one-on-one meeting after the meeting.

 Collective intelligence is fueled by divergence; it is destroyed by criticism.
-Diverging means expressing opposing ideas and arguing them with facts in order to create a safe space of exchange, in writing or speaking, from the beginning to the end of the meeting.
+Diverging means expressing opposing ideas and arguing them with facts in order to create a safe space of discussion, in writing or speaking, from the beginning to the end of the meeting.

 Bad practices in Strategic or Operational Codev: “Thank you for your ideas, but I already knew all that.
 You have taught me nothing or nothing much”; “Thank you, but I have already tried that idea and it does not work”; “Thank you, I have not tried that idea, but I doubt it will work.”

 Benevolence does not mean speaking last, then going over all the ideas you think are bad and shooting them down.
-Being benevolent and efficient, managing a team effectively, consists in focusing on the ideas you’ve retained and working to improve them.
-Shooting down what the chief considers bad ideas is useless and malevolent.
+Being benevolent, managing a team effectively, consists in focusing on the ideas you’ve retained and working to improve them.
+Shooting down what the chief considers bad ideas is useless and potentially malevolent.
 If you have not identified THE right solution, it may be because you did not take sufficient time to find it; you do not have the right people around the table (those who will execute or those who will be impacted); you have not properly defined the problem.
 That said, to make things worse, you can also waste time by criticizing “bad ideas.”
 Just because your criticism is factual does not mean it is acceptable or helpful.
 Be factual about the ideas you support, not the ones you reject.

 The objective of benevolence in meetings is to move from the logic of destroying other people’s ideas through objections/criticism to the logic of hybridization and co-construction on each other’s ideas.
 Where should we focus our energy?
 We can go directly from the objection to the counterproposal.
 You have nothing to propose?
 Then ask questions!
 You have identified risks?
 Propose a less risky solution.
 Thus, benevolence in a hierarchical context can be summarized as follows: